John Alexander Smith: Creation of PPE

 Smith's role in the emergence of the final scheme, which extended beyond his original idea, is not clear but he evidently felt free to philosophise on economics, one of the new school's components.

-Professor Lionel (Lord) Robbins, a lecturer in economics at New College in the mid-1920s, was not impressed.
+Lionel (Lord) Robbins, a lecturer in economics at New College in the mid-1920s, was not impressed.
 In his Autobiography he reflected ruefully that discussions of Modern Greats: